celiapdg/events-app/README.md

 ## What to expect in future updates?

 There's a lot that can be added, but I have some essentials in the list:
-* Migrating the users table to another service (DONE! after deadline)
+* Migrating the users table to another service ✔️ DONE!
-* Adding a config server (DONE! after deadline)
+* Adding a config server ✔️ DONE!
+* Deploy (almost ready!)
 * Host will be able to invite guests to their events by username
 * Search tool: by event name, by host name, by date.
 * CanDeactivate guards